• Skip to primary navigation

 Privacy & Security Notice

-National Alliance for Water Innovation (NAWI) is an Energy-Water Desalination Hub funded by the U.S. Department of Energy, Energy Efficiency and Renewable Energy Office, Industrial Technologies Office under Funding Opportunity Announcement DE-FOA-0001905
+National Alliance for Water Innovation (NAWI) is an Energy-Water Desalination Hub funded U.S. Department of Energy (DOE), Office of Critical Minerals and Energy Innovation (CMEI), Industrial Technologies Office (ITO), and the Hydropower and Hydrokinetic Office (H2O), under Funding Opportunity Announcement Number DE-FOA-0001905.

 Share This